 Yu-Gi-Oh's Top 6 Monster Archetypes

-Ask any duelist which series of monsters they prefer, and you'll get many different answers.
-Hundreds of types exist in the game, with many more well on their way.
-Some players look for ease of summoning, others want high Attack, some prefer card advantage, etc.
+Ask any duelist which series of monsters they prefer, and you'll get dozens of different answers.
+After all, hundreds of types exist in the game, with many more well on their way.
+Some players look for ease of summoning, others want high ATK, some prefer card advantage, etc.

 Today, we'll take a look at the six monster series I personally favor.
 Whether you're a dueling veteran or a rookie looking for a starting point, try building a deck around these guys!
 I promise they'll hold their own in any match.